Above: Alice circa, 1972

 Height and Weight: 4’2″ and 35 pounds

-Distinguishing Characteristics: White Female, Black hair, Hazel eyes
+Distinguishing Characteristics: Caucasian Female, Black hair, Hazel eyes

 Clothing/Jewelry Description: A red polo shirt, blue shorts with gold buttons, and red sneakers

 NCMEC Number: 604013

 Alice was last seen in Staten Island, New York on July 7th 1972.
 She was last seen playing in the lobby of Tysens Lanes Apartments located in the 600 block of Tysens Lane.
 She was last seen playing with her brother at the time.
 Her brother left her alone for a brief moment of time at approximately 3:30 pm.
 Alice disappeared by this time and was never seen or heard from again.